MSLNZ/pr-omega-logger/README.rst

 |github tests|

-Logs the temperature, humidity and dew point from OMEGA iServer's to a database and creates a Dash_ application.
+Logs the temperature, humidity and dew point from OMEGA iServers to a database and creates a Dash_ application.
 The application is accessed through a web browser at ``http://<host>:<port>``.